Print Options

 • Completion of pre-candidacy research projects

-• Successful completion of a two-part Candidacy Exam, taken at the beginning and end of the second year
+• Successful completion of a two-part Candidacy Exam

 • Identification of a Thesis Advisor